vyablonskyi/DevOps_online_Lviv_2020Q42021Q1/m5/task5.3/readme.md

 1. Check the implementability of the most frequently used OPENSSH commands in the MS Windows operating system.
 (Description of the expected result of the commands + screenshots: command – result should be presented)

+Below there is screenshot of the Windows PowerShell where was run

 2. Implement basic SSH settings to increase the security of the client-server connection (at least